isotopp/isotopp.github.io/content/posts/2024-03-03-dynamically-loading-classes-in-java.md

 ## Calling with `java -jar`

-In order to be able to call the `Main` class from its `jar`, we need to add the line
+To be able to call the `Main` class from its `jar`, we need to add the line
 ```console
 Main-Class: de.koehntopp.java.Main
 ```